jackokring/KRTPluginA/README.md

 * Integral Pole `1/Σ`
 * Integral Log `LNΣ`

 Some weird calculus module.
 It really depends what it can be made to do.
+It might become unstable if you feedback connections.
+It might not as well.